-Leases (IAS 17)
+9. Leases (IAS 17)

 Leases are classified as finance leases where the terms of the lease transfer substantially all the risks and rewards incidental to ownership of the property, plant or equipment from the lessor to the lessee.
 All other Leases are classified as operating leases.
+The PCC has full responsibility of all finance leases and non are in control of the Chief Constable.